 The Biggest Pitfalls for Amazon Businesses

-Here are some things to consider that will keep you good standing with Amazon
+Here are some things to consider that will keep you in good standing with Amazon

 Amazon can discover your social media links.
 If they find you getting five-star reviews from friends on Facebook, it could affect your ability to sell with them.